-Access the accredited CME 'EAACI 2017: The future of urticaria – advances in CSU research' and the e-Learning activity 'Case consults: Changing paradigms in the age of biologics', downloading a certificate upon completion.
+Access accredited CMEs 'Managing CSU and its comorbidities: from primary to secondary care' and 'EAACI 2017: The future of urticaria – advances in CSU research' and the e-Learning activity 'Case consults: Changing paradigms in the age of biologics'.

 Watch highlights from key speakers including Marcus Maurer and Marter Ferrer at past events within the fields of dermatology and clinical immunology, such as PAAM, GUF, EADV, EAACI, RADLA and WCD.

 FAQs such as how should the UAS7 be used, quick reference guides including a decision tree for wheals/angioedema and diagnostic tests recommended in the EAACI/GA2LEN/EDF/WAO guidelines are some of the resources available.